gluap/pyduofern-hacs/readme.md

 ``~/.homeassistant/`` directory and enable it by adding the following to your ``configuration.yaml``::

     duofern:
-       # (4 hex digits as code required, last 4 digits if migrating from FHEM)
+       # (4 hex digits as code required, last 4 digits if migrating from FHEM, 10 digit devices are not supported as of now)
        code: deda
        # Optional options, comment in if required:
        # serial_port: /dev/ttyUSB0